 So when using a cavesson, it is possible to bend the horse laterally through the entire spine: from the first neck vertebra all the way to the tail.

-Now, there are a lot of questions to ask about the cavesson.
+Now, we often receive questions about the cavesson.

 Here are the most frequently asked questions about the cavesson: